xhf-F/cocoa_des_y3/README.md

 ### Step 8: create the project's python likelihoods on `/likelihood`

-Each two-point function (or a particular combination of two point functions) must have its python and YAML files.
+Each two-point function (or a particular combination of two-point functions) must have its python file (and class) and YAML files.
 For instance, the [likelihood](https://github.com/CosmoLike/cocoa_des_y3/tree/main/likelihood) folder contains the following files

     +-- y3_production
     |    +-- des_2x2pt.py